mubanjs/muban/docs/api/refs.md

 # Refs

-Refs have two stages, the definitions - which go inside your component definition, and the resolved refs - which you receive in your setup function.
+Refs have two stages, the definitions - which go inside your component definition, and the resolved items - which you receive in your setup function, and use for bindings.

-### Ref definition
+## Ref definition

 The shape of the definition that you pass to the component is the following: